Continuous Conversations

 Auto-compact

-Summarizes the conversation history into a ~10k-token summary.
+Summarizes the history into a compact summary.

-Replaces the in-memory history with the summary.
+Replaces its in-memory history with that summary.

 Continues the current turn.